-Uterine Fibroids: a Cause of Female Infertility
+Uterine Fibroids are a Common Cause of Female Infertility

 The uterus is a muscular organ that accepts an embryo and supports/protects the development of a fetus to term.
 Following fertilization of the egg in the fallopian tube, the resulting embryo migrates to the uterine cavity, where it implants.